GerritCodeReview/homepage/pages/site/releases/README.md

 ## 2.16 *(Release candidate)*

-* GWT UI is deprecated.

-* PolyGerrit is now the default UI.
+* GWT UI is deprecated, and PolyGerrit is now the default UI.

 * Experimental Dark Mode in PolyGerrit.

 * Inline editing support in PolyGerrit UI.

 * Redesigned UI for PolyGerrit based on material.

+* New configuration option to ignore self-approval on labels.

+* New CommonMark/Markdown parser.

 [Release notes for Gerrit 2.16](/2.16.md)